-The Community Innovation Survey (CIS) collects information about product and process innovation as well as organisational innovation and marketing innovation during a three year reference period.
+The Community Innovation Survey (CIS) collects information about product and process innovation, as well as organisational and marketing innovations and other key variables during a three year reference period.

 The principal variables collected relate to:

 - Product Innovation;

 - Turnover from new to market and new to firm product innovations;

 - Process Innovation;

 - Ongoing and abandoned innovation;

-- Innovation expenditure;
+- Innovation activities and expenditure;

 - Innovation co-operation;

-- Innovation hampering factors;

-- Innovation objectives

-- Organisational Innovation
+- Organisational Innovation;

-- Marketing Innovation
+- Marketing Innovation;

-- Creativity and Skills
+- Intellectual property rights and licensing;

+- Innovations with environmental benefits.